 Operators with these ships include: Royal Caribbean, Costa Cruises, Holland and America, Celebrity, Princess, P&O Cruises and NCL

-Ultra Large Ships – The modern style, Over 100,000 tonnes and up to 3000 passengers
+Ultra Large Ships – The modern style, Over 100,000 tonnes, and up to 3000 passengers

 These ships are new to the cruising scene and are a growing breed offering unlimited entertainment, restaurants and shopping experiences.
 These ships are very similar to the large ships, but with more room for passengers, shops and restaurants as well as ice rinks and wave surf simulators on ships such as the Royal Caribbean.
 There are roughly 20 of these ships available with operators such as Carnival, Costa, Royal Caribbean, Queen Mary 2 and Princess Cruises.

-Cruise Ships to Consider for your Budget
+Cruise Ships to Suit your Budget

 If you are looking to book a cruise ship then you may wish to consider which operator will suit your budget.
-Cruise Operators often offer early booking discounts but as a whole the following guidelines will help you to decide which cruise line suits you best.
+Cruise Operators often offer early booking discounts but as a whole, the following guidelines will help you to decide which cruise line suits you best.